Pain after Knee Replacement – What to Do?

 - MRI: Detailed imaging of soft tissue and nerve problems.

-- Scintigraphy: To clarify infections or inflammation.
+- Scintigraphy: For clarification of infections or inflammations.

 3. Laboratory diagnostics